 Genesis Grounds Committee

-Phil Barr - co-chair, Sarah Weiss - co-chair, Linda Annesley, Laura Wallace, MaryLu Barth, Eric Slosberg
+Phil Barr - co-chair, Sarah Weiss - co-chair, Linda Annesley, Laura Wallace, MaryLu Barth, and Eric Slosberg

 Looking for a few folks to help with the final push to prep the new butterfly garden location.
 The plans are coming soon!